Alirezafathian/phylogenetic_tree/README.md

 Scripts for building phylogenetic trees from a given distance matrix with neighbor joining method.

-In /phylogenetic_tree/references/phylogenetic_tree.pdf you can find information about phylogenetic trees and neighbor joining method and see some examples of computing phylogenetic trees.
+In <a href="https://github.com/Alirezafathian/phylogenetic_tree/blob/master/references/phylogenetic_tree.pdf">/references/phylogenetic_tree.pdf</a> you can find information about phylogenetic trees and neighbor joining method and see some examples of computing phylogenetic trees.

-Example:
+#### Example:

 Distance Matrix: